cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 **`-e superuser_password | --su_password=superuser_password`**

-Use this option to specify the password to set for the Greenplum Database superuser account (such as `gpadmin`).
+Use this option to specify the password to set for the Cloudberry Database superuser account (such as `gpadmin`).
 If this option is not specified, the default password `gparray` is assigned to the superuser account.
 You can use the `ALTER ROLE` command to change the password at a later time.

 Recommended security best practices: